mohitdixit02/calendarapp/README.md

 npm start
 ```

 !!
-Remember to modify the .env in frontend code to match the backend server with dev server or else it will not work.
+Also please modify the .env in frontend code to match the backend server (only for dev server).

 <h2>Suggestions</h2>
 I am happy for any suggestions or improvements.
 Feel free to open an issue or pull request.